 If a person is not a bearer of a valid passport of Bosnia and Herzegovina or a valid identity card / driving licence of Bosnia and Herzegovina, then her/his signature can be certified by Notary Public.
 To use such document in Bosnia and Herzegovina it is necessary to obtain an “Apostille” certificate.

-Consular Fee according to the Consular Fee Tariffs payable to bank account: 6030.05.73897, Embassy of Bosnia and Herzegovina for the authentication of each signature on a document is to be documented.
-Please include additionally NOK 160,00 for the expenses of registered mail in Norway, or NOK 200,00 in the Republic of Iceland.
+Consular Fee according to the Consular Fee Tariffs payable to bank account: 6030.05.73897, Embassy of Bosnia and Herzegovina.
+Please include required amount for the expenses of registered mail - via Posten Norge.